-Pradhan Mantri Gramin Awaas Yojana is a flagship program of the Central Government in its mission to provide affordable housing for all.
-It is addressed at the rural poor, while a similar programme has also been launched to extend benefits to the urban poor.
-It is a successor of the Indira Awaas Yojana; a similar welfare measure initiated by the Government in force back in the year 1985, and is regarded as one of the most extensive social schemes.
+The Pradhan Mantri Gramin Awaas Yojana is a flagship program of the Central Government in its mission to provide affordable housing for all.
+It is addressed at the rural poor under which it will provide pucca houses with all the basic facilities including a hygienic kitchen to those living in kutcha houses.
+It is the successor of the Indira Awaas Yojana; a similar welfare measure initiated by the Government in force back in the year 1985, and is regarded as one of the most extensive social schemes.

 A 25-square metres pucca (permanent) house will be built, and the accompanying comforts will be provided under this ambitious ‘Housing for All’ programme by 2022.
 In 2019, this scheme was reviewed by the Minister for Rural Development, and the latest studies show that the Pradhan Mantri Gramin Awaas Yojana has achieved a significant proportion of its target.